Agricultural Pricing for Domestic Markets

 Better funding of agricultural research and improved availability of new technology to farmers.

-We can either have a dumb country or a smart one.
-Better access to research and technology will help arm our farmers with new ways of doing things in an increasingly global market.
+Better access to research and technology will help equip our farmers with new ways of doing things in an increasingly global market.
 If they do well, we do well.
-They employ people and buy products, the benefits of which work their way right through Australia’s economy.
+They employ people and buy products, the benefits of which flow right through Australia’s economy.